ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 You may find a good article about it [here](https://jessitron.com/2020/09/19/code-is-a-coastline/).

-Fractal traps could come from different sources: code coupling, leaky abstractions, __and so on__.
+Fractal traps could come from different sources: code coupling, leaky abstractions, feature interference, __and so on__.
 They are unavoidable.
 Most of developers (my guess) have to clash with them at least sometimes.